 Numerical values of system characteristics in the time domain

-This example shows how to obtain numerical values of step response characteristics such as rise time, steady-state time, and overshoot using stepinfo
+This example shows how to obtain numerical values of step response characteristics such as rise time, steady-state time, and overshoot using stepinfo.
+You can use similar methods with lsim to obtain characteristics of the system's response to arbitrary input data or initial conditions.

-Before you start, connect the package ControlSystems.jl
+Before you start, connect the package ControlSystems.jl.

 import Pkg